outscale/osc-logs/README.md

 # osc-logs

-It is a tool allowing users of the 3DS Outscale cloud to easily consult and keep the logs of calls made on the IaaS.
+osc-logs download API call logs from Outscale easily consult and keep them.

 # Features

-From the moment the program starts and one or more logs are available, the program displays it on the standard output (JSON format).
-Each log will be displayed on a single line in a compact way.
-The program can be stopped with ctrl-c.
+By default logs are printed as Line-delimited JSON to standard output.

 ```
 Description: